Skip to main content

 • Created: 2025-02-20

-This RFC defines the life cycle, contribution process, versioning system, and governance model for RFCs at HOPR.
-It outlines stages, naming conventions, and validation rules that MUST be followed to ensure consistency and clarity across all RFC submissions.
-The process ensures iterative development with feedback loops and transparent updates with pull requests (PR).
+This RFC defines the lifecycle, contribution process, versioning system, governance model, and document structure for RFCs within the HOPR project.
+It specifies the stages RFCs progress through, along with the naming conventions, validation rules, and formatting standards that MUST be followed to ensure consistency and clarity across all RFC submissions.
+The process ensures iterative development with feedback loops, transparent updates via pull requests (PRs), and clear criteria for advancing through each stage.

-HOPR project requires a clear and consistent process for managing technical proposals, documenting protocol architecture.
-A well-defined life cycle MUST be established to maintain coherence, ensure quality, and streamline future development.
+The HOPR project requires a clear and consistent process for managing technical proposals and documenting protocol architecture.
+A well-defined lifecycle MUST be established and upheld to maintain coherence, ensure quality, streamline development, and provide clear expectations for contributors.
+This process serves multiple purposes:

-Draft: An RFC is considered a draft from the moment it is proposed for review.
-A draft MUST include a clear summary, context, and initial technical details.
-Drafts MUST follow the v0.x.x versioning scheme, with each version being independently implementable.
-A draft version is assigned as soon as the first PR is created.
+Draft: an RFC is considered a draft from the moment it is proposed for review.
+A draft MUST include a clear summary, contextual background, and initial technical details sufficient for evaluation.
+Drafts MUST follow the v0.x.x versioning scheme, with each version being independently reviewable and, where appropriate, independently implementable.
+A draft version (v0.1.0) is assigned as soon as the first PR is created and the RFC number is allocated.

 • Raw: The RFC MUST begin as a raw draft reflecting initial ideas.
 The draft MAY contain incomplete details but MUST provide a clear objective.